IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 If all input UTXOs still exist, and the Plutus script is invoked, the on-chain behavior would be exactly identical to the off-chain behavior.
 This could not be achieved if transaction inputs were mutable, such as is the case in Ethereum's account-based model.

-An Example: Auction Smart Contract
+An example: auction smart contract
 -----------------------------------------

 On the Cardano blockchain, a transaction contains an arbitrary number of inputs and an arbitrary number of outputs.